David Roddy

-David Michael Roddy (born March 27, 2001) is an American professional basketball player who is a free agent.
+David Michael Roddy (born March 27, 2001) is an American professional basketball player for Hapoel Jerusalem of the Israeli Premier League and the EuroCup.
 He played college basketball for the Colorado State Rams.

 In high school, Roddy played basketball, football, and track and field, receiving Division I scholarship offers for the first two.
 He ultimately chose to play college basketball for Colorado State.
 With the Rams, he was named to the First-team All-Mountain West in his sophomore and junior seasons, and was named the Mountain West Player of the Year in his junior season.
 He was drafted 23rd overall in the 2022 NBA draft by the Philadelphia 76ers, but was later traded to the Memphis Grizzlies.
-He has also played for the Phoenix Suns, Atlanta Hawks, 76ers, and Houston Rockets.
+He has also played in the NBA for the Phoenix Suns, Atlanta Hawks, 76ers, Houston Rockets, and Denver Nuggets.

 High school career

 Roddy was a three-sport athlete at Breck School in Golden Valley, Minnesota, competing in basketball, football and track and field.
 As a senior, he averaged 29.7 points and 16.6 rebounds per game for the basketball team.
 Roddy was an all-state quarterback in football and won a Class A state title in the discus.
 He committed to play college basketball for Colorado State over offers from Minnesota, Northwestern, and other NCAA Division I programs.
 Before committing to college basketball, Roddy also received football scholarship offers from multiple Division I programs.